THE ALLIANCE

 Mentees are offered three options for participation:

-• One-to-one mentorship: Partnerships that enable participants to engage in ongoing mentoring sessions that span over a period of 12 months or beyond for professional growth and guidance.
+• One-to-One Ongoing mentorship: Partnerships that enable participants to engage in ongoing mentoring sessions that span over a period of 12 months or beyond for professional growth and guidance.

 • Themed Group-Mentorship (coming soon!): Join the discussion!
 Gain access to a variety of discussion forums that focus on specific topics, challenges or emerging trends impacting the community of practice.

-Your success is very important to us, so to ensure we are doing our part to meet your needs, we encourage you to take advantage of our new cloud-based, mobile-friendly platform which offers a wide variety of resources and discussion prompts for your one-on-one meetings.
+Your success is very important to us so, to ensure we are doing our part to meet your needs, we encourage you to take advantage of our mobile-friendly platform which offers a wide variety of resources and discussion prompts for your one-on-one meetings.

 Information for Mentors

 The ideal mentor is an experienced professional within the Donation and Transplantation field who demonstrates a positive, encouraging attitude.
 They dedicate their valuable time to support their peers and provide unique insight and perspective.
 They are not consultants or problem solvers.
-Rather, they walk alongside their colleagues by bridging their colleagues to other professionals and resources, listening and encouraging, sharing their personal knowledge and experience and role modeling.
+Rather, they walk alongside their mentees to bridge the gap by offering resources, sharing their personal knowledge and experiences and, when appropriate, connecting them with other professionals in the community.

 If you are experiencing any concerns in your mentorship or have questions, please contact us immediately so we can support you.